Farmers vs. Nationwide Auto Insurance in 2025 (Side-by-Side Review)

 Farmers vs. Nationwide Auto Insurance: Rates, Coverage, and Market Comparison

-Farmers vs. Nationwide car insurance rates show a clear cost difference, with Nationwide providing much lower premiums in every age group.
+Farmers vs. Nationwide car insurance rates shows you a clear cost difference, with Nationwide providing much lower premiums in every age group.
 A 16-year-old girl pays $1,156 with Farmers for the same policy but $586 with Nationwide.

 Age & Gender | ||